-Last weekend was a tremendous showing for the Atos Jiu-Jitsu team!
+Last weekend was a tremendous showing for the Atos Jiu-Jitsu team, in which a few of the Atos athletes dominated at some of the biggest events of the year!

 On June 5th, superstar blue belts Tye and Kade Ruotolo both won matches via referee decision at the FloGrappling and Fight2Win Who’s Number One event.
 The following day, Atos black belt Gustavo Batista battled his way to the $10,000 win in the Third Coast Grappling Kumite!